How to Set Up Ingress On Kubernetes Using Nginx Controller

 http://demo2.apps.example.com/api/v2

-Setup A Demo Application
+Deploy a Demo Application

-Step 1: create a namespace named dev
+Step 1: Create a namespace named dev

 kubectl create namespace dev

-Step 2: Create a file named hello-app.yaml
+Step 2: create a file named hello-app.yaml and copy the following contents.

 apiVersion: apps/v1